AnyLog-co/documentation/background processes.md

 ## Blockchain Synchronizer

-A process that updates the local copy of the metadata by periodically copying the metadata from a blockchian or a master node.
+A process that periodically connects to the bloackchain platform (or a master node) to updates the local copy of the metadata.
-This process maintains an updated version of the blockchain data on the local node.
+This process maintains an updated version of the blockchain data on the local node such that when the node queries the metadata, it is able to satisfy the query locally.
 The source of the metadata depends on the node configuration and can be a blockchain or a master node.

 Usage: